Last Updated on

 - Trauma (car accident, fall from a height, abdominal surgery) – Damage to the pancreas may result in enzymes leaking out

-Some acute cases of pancreatitis may also result in shock and disseminated intravascular coagulation, a condition in which small blood clots develop throughout the bloodstream.
+Acute cases of pancreatitis can lead to shock and disseminated intravascular coagulation, a condition in which small blood clots develop throughout the bloodstream.
 Over time, as the pancreas becomes damaged, weight loss occurs, which is due to the pancreas no longer functioning as it should, digesting food.
 As a result, food passes through the digestive tract relatively undigested, leading to pale coloured, loose, foul-smelling feces and weight loss.

 Pancreatitis may run concurrently with other diseases such as cholangitis/cholangiohepatitis, hepatic lipidosis (fatty liver disease), and inflammatory bowel disease.
 Pancreatitis, cholangiohepatitis and inflammatory bowel disease which run concurrently are collectively known as ‘feline triad disease‘.
 Complications of pancreatitis due to the destruction of pancreatic cells can include transient or permanent diabetes and exocrine pancreatic insufficiency.

 Due to the vague symptoms, which are similar to a host of other disorders, diagnosis can be a challenge, and many cases of pancreatitis go undiagnosed as a result of these non-specific symptoms.
 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history.

 - Biochemical profile, complete blood count, and urinalysis May be non-specific.
 Pancreatic enzymes are often normal.
 Mild elevations of hepatic enzymes ALT can occur.
 Elevated white blood cells are an indication of inflammation or infection.
 Mild anemia may be present.
 The damaged pancreas may affect insulin production, resulting in elevated glucose levels.